vit0rleonel/vitobot/READDME.md

 **CREDITS**
-all moderation system credits go to [@Kudos](https://github.com/Kudos-Official/Kudos-Bot)
+all moderation utility and levelling system credits go to [@Kudos](https://github.com/Kudos-Official/Kudos-Bot)

 if there's someone who sees there commands here dm me to give credits